dogfood654/tictactoe/README.md

 2. Have the user define how many in a row you need to win - checking for 3 in a row on a 5x5 is very different than checking for 5 in a row on 5x5. **(done - check.py)**

 3. Create a UI/graphics instead of printing text out to display the board.
-Or make it web based. (in progress)
+Or make it web based. **(done - pygame.py)**

 4. Make it 3 player.
 Or X players.
 Have the players choose what symbol/letter to use.